cMcVay/Personal-Portfolio/README.md

 # Connor McVay's Personal Portfolio
 A collection of Connor's coding projects to display his skills and abilities.

+## Table of Contents
+* Design
+* Wireframes
+* Built With
+* Creator

-## Welcome! :wave:
+## Design

+### Fonts

+The heading font is .

+The text font is .

+### Color Scheme

+*
+*
+*
+*
+*
+*

+### Wireframes

+Using Adobe XD, I came up with these simple wireframes for the portfolio.
+I wanted to keep the structure simple and clean to make it easily accessible especially for visitors who are quickly viewing the site.

+### Built With

+Coded using Visual Studio Code.
+* HTML5
+* CSS3

+### Creator

-Hello, my name is Connor McVay and I'm a full stack developer looking to gain experience and knowledge on new projects.
-Currently, I am working on a fantasy baseball site called **Otter Fantasy Baseball League**.
+Hello, my name is Connor McVay and I'm a front end developer looking to gain experience and knowledge on new projects.

-Some other projects that show my work are:
-* mixed-messages (Codecademy)
-* This Personal Portfolio

-## Who Am I?

-I grew up in South Florida :palm_tree::sun_with_face:
-then I graduated from NYU with a BFA in Film Production :city_sunset: :mortar_board::movie_camera:
-Post grad, I worked as a producer for film and podcasts :headphones::memo::watch::clapper:
-But during the pandemic, I had an idea for a custom fantasy baseball website :baseball:
-I explored what it would take to build the site and started taking online courses :computer:
-I discovered that I have a real passion for coding :smiley: :bulb:
+Here is my portfolio!